10 fun facts you might not know about Honduras

 8. The buses seriously stand out

 Local buses are called Chicken buses.
 They’re brightly painted and look like a party on wheels.
-You’re unlikely to see chickens on these buses.
+However, you’re unlikely to see chickens on these buses.

 9. It’s home to one of the oldest clocks in the world